-- 2 a) Violate any water quality standards or waste discharge requirements or otherwise substantially degrade surface or groundwater quality? - b) Substantially decrease groundwater supplies or interfere substantially with groundwater recharge such that the project may impede sustainable groundwater management of the hasin? - 2 c) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river or through the addition of impervious surfaces, in a manner which would result in substantial erosion or siltation on or off site? - i) Result in substantial erosion or siltation on or off site; - 2 ii) Substantially increase the rate or amount of surface runoff in a manner which would result in flooding on or off site: - iii) Create or contribute runoff water which would exceed the capacity of existing or planned storm water drainage systems or provide substantial additional sources of polluted runoff; or - 2 iv) Impede or redirect flood flows? - d) In flood hazard, tsunami, or seiche zones, risk release of pollutants due to project inundation? - e) Conflict with or obstruct implementation of a water quality control plan or sustainable groundwater management plan?
+- c) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river or through the addition of impervious surfaces, in a manner which would result in substantial erosion or siltation on or off site? - Result in substantial erosion or siltation on or off site; - 1 ii) Substantially increase the rate or amount of surface runoff in a manner which would result in flooding on or off site: - iii) Create or contribute runoff water which would exceed 1 the capacity of existing or planned storm water drainage systems or provide substantial additional sources of polluted runoff; or - iv) Impede or redirect flood flows?
+1 - d) In flood hazard, tsunami, or seiche zones, risk release of 1 pollutants due to project inundation? - e) Conflict with or obstruct implementation of a water quality \2\ control plan or sustainable groundwater management plan?

-XI.
-LAND USE AND PLANNING
+LAND USE AND PLANNING XI.

-- 1 a) Physically divide an established community? - b) Cause a significant environmental impact due to a conflict with any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect?
+- a) Physically divide an established community? - b) Cause a significant environmental impact due to a conflict with any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect?

-XII.
 MINERAL RESOURCES

-- a) Result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state? - b) Result in the loss of availability of a locally-important mineral resource recovery site delineated on a local General Plan, Specific Plan or other land use plan?
+- a) Result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the - Result in the loss of availability of a locally-important mineral b) resource recovery site delineated on a local General Plan, Specific Plan or other land use plan?